Complexity Results for MCMC derived from Quantitative Bounds: Introduction

-As a demonstration, we prove that a certain realistic Gibbs sampler algorithm converges in $\bigO(1)$ iterations.
-To be more specific, we prove that when the dimension of the model is large, the number of iterations which guarantees small distance of the Gibbs sampler to stationarity is upper bounded by some constant which does not depend on the dimension of the model; see \cref{coro_mixing_time}.
+As a demonstration, we prove three Gibbs samplers to get complexity bounds.
+In the first two examples, we demonstrate how to choose the ``fitted family of drift functions''.
+In the third example, we demonstrate the use of ``fitted family of drift functions'' together with ``large sets''.
+More specifically, we show in \cref{subsec_james} that a certain realistic Gibbs sampler related to the James--Stein estimator converges in $\bigO(1)$ iterations; see \cref{coro_mixing_time}.
 As far as we know, this is the first successful example for analyzing the convergence complexity of a \emph{non-trivial} realistic MCMC algorithm using the (modified) drift-and-minorization approach.
 Several months after we uploaded this manuscript to arXiv, \citet{Qin2017} successfully analyzed another realistic MCMC algorithm using the drift-and-minorization approach.
-Although the analysis by \citet{Qin2017} does not make use of the ``large set'' technique proposed in this paper, they do make use of a ``centered'' drift function.
-We explain in this paper that when there exists some ``bad'' states, using a ``centered'' drift function might not enough to establish a tight complexity bound.
-Our modified drift-and-minorization method combining the ``large set'' technique with ``centered'' drift function provides a flexible tool for analyzing convergence complexity.
-It is our hope that this modified drift-and-minorization method of proof in \cref{section_drift} can be employed to other specific examples for obtaining quantitative bounds that can be translated to complexity bounds in high-dimensional setting.
+Although the analysis by \citet{Qin2017} does not make use of the ``large set'' technique proposed in this paper, they do make use of a ``fitted family of drift functions'', which they use an informal concept called ``a centered drift function''.
+We explain in this paper that when there exists some ``bad'' states, using a ``fitted family of drift functions'' might not be enough to establish a tight complexity bound.
+For example, for the Gibbs sampler we successfully analyze in \cref{subsec_james}, it is unknown how to obtain tight complexity bound by the traditional drift-and-minorization approach or other approaches.
+This is confirmed in a later study by \citet{davis2020convergence}.
+To the best of our knowledge, our approach using the ``large set'' is the only successful approach so far to get the tight complexity bound of this example.
+For another successful example using the ``large set'', we refer to recent work in \cite{zhou2021} for high-dimensional Bayesian variable selection.
+An important message from the successful analysis of several MCMC examples using the ``large set'' together with a ``fitted family of drift functions'' is that complexity bounds can be obtained even without any particular form of non-deteriorating convergence bounds.
+Previous attempts in the literature on studying how the geometric convergence rate behaves as a function of $p$ and $n$ are incomplete.
+It is our hope that our approach can be employed to many other specific examples for obtaining quantitative bounds that can be translated to complexity bounds in high-dimensional settings.